softeng13/Smuggler/README.md

 *Smuggler is currently in alpha release and should be treated as such.
 It may contain catastrophic errors and/or bugs that may make it unusable at any given point in time.*

-Smuggler is an application that is designed with the goal of keeping your local image collection and the images on your SmugMug account in sync.
-Simply it is designed to make the process of keeping everything in sync much simpler and automate as much as possible.
-It is designed to has a web interface to allow you to run it either from your local system, or to install it on your system with the images and then manage it from another system.
-It should be fairly flexible.
+Smuggler is an application that is designed with the goal of keeping your local image collection and SmugMug account in sync.
+It is designed to have a web interface to allow you to run it either from your local system, or to install it on a seperate system with the images and then manage it from another system.

 Features Currently Implemented: